Inspector Wallander has made Ystad famous around the world.

 The town also has a fascinating history, top-class museums and art galleries, 40 km of sandy beaches and gorgeous rolling Skåne countryside on its doorstep.
 Some seaside towns have it all.

-Ystad is part of the beautiful region of Skåne in southern Sweden and a terrific base from which to discover its culture, traditions, historic sites and vibrant towns, cities and nature.
+Ystad is part of the beautiful region of Skåne in southern Sweden and the perfect base from which to discover its culture, traditions, historic sites and vibrant towns, cities and nature.
 When you want to rest your feet from a day of Wallander tours why not check into Ystad Saltsjöbad and relax in their spa?